Legend-Master/WindowsMailAutoSyncFix/README.md

 ## Known Issues

-After resume from sleep/hibernate mode while the Mail app is running in the background (showing in task manager background processes), you'll need to open the Mail app once to get any notifications
+~~After resume from sleep/hibernate mode while the Mail app is running in the background (showing in task manager background processes), you'll need to open the Mail app once to get any notifications~~ (Fixed on v0.0.4)

 ## Acknowledgement

 Big thanks to this article: https://www.unknowncheats.me/forum/general-programming-and-reversing/177183-basic-intermediate-techniques-uwp-app-modding.html

+`NtSuspendProcess()` and `NtResumeProcess()`'s usage is from: https://github.com/FedericoCarboni/node-ntsuspend
+> This library uses NtSuspendProcess() and NtResumeProcess() from NTDLL, these functions are not officially documented on MSDN; they have been consistently available since Windows XP, but are not guaranteed to work in the future.